gomezalvarezdiego/fiesta-sitio/wp-content/plugins/pods/readme.txt

 = Content types that evolve with your needs =
 Create any type of content that you want -- small or large -- we've got you covered.
 Every content type created with Pods gets all the love it needs to grow up big and strong.
 You'll get an easy to use interface that lets you manage custom fields and how your content type will function.

-We now give you the power you've never before had with a single plugin because we've reimagined how to manage content types from the ground up.
+We now give you the power you've never before had with a single plugin because we've re-imagined how to manage content types from the ground up.

 = Create new content types =
 With Pods, you can create entirely new content types: